hwguyturnsw/STM32MP157A-DK1/README.md

 Shell: Bash
 Users: root, user
 Password (root & user): test1234

+# Development System
+Currently the build system that I use is a RHEL based system (CentOS 8 Stream) Some of the build scripts reflect this type of configuration.
+If you do not have a RHEL based system or would like to build on another system you may have to change some of the build scripts to reflect that change.
+Please see the readme in the build scripts directory for the necessary changes.

 #  Directions
 Run <i>"build_buildroot.sh"</i> from <i><b>build_scripts</b></i> directory or specific branch directory (this will ensure you get the correct version numbers in the motd.)
 Then write <i><b>sd.img</b></i> from <i><b>../builroot-2021.02.1/output/images</b></i> to SD card using dd or Balena Etcher.